 Titanes en el Ring Merchandise Everywhere!

-Although Martín became a millionaire with Titanes, he still sometimes treated it as a small business.
-It is said that he would hide the house show’s gate money in his boots and spandex in fear of getting mugged, and that’s how he would wrestle in the night’s event.
+Although Martín became a millionaire with Titanes, he sometimes treated it as a small business.
+It is said that he hid the house show’s gate money in his boots and spandex in fear of getting mugged, and that’s how he wrestled in the night’s event.

 Titanes en el Ring – Its Outlandish Characters Calls For Outlandish Stories

-Let us take a look at some of the craziness that was Titanes, and why it is so memorable to many in the Latin American community, especially Argentina, South America, and even some countries in Central America like El Salvador.
+Let us look at some of the craziness that was Titanes and why it is so memorable to many in the Latin American community, especially Argentina, South America, and even some countries in Central America like El Salvador.

 The Invisible Man!